ss2552/Guide_3DS/docs/pt_BR/uninstall-cfw.md

 ::: danger

 Se você NÃO inicializar no Menu HOME padrão do 3DS, ou a configuração do sistema / seu teclado está inacessível, **NÃO continue com estas instruções**!
-Entre no [Discord do Nintendo Homebrew](https://discord.gg/MWxPgEp) e pergunte (em Inglês) para alguém lá te ajudar.
+Join [r/3ds on Discord](https://discord.gg/3ds) and ask (in English) for someone there to assist you.

 :::